 What does "gallery-style" mean?

-The artwork is set within a wide printed border carrying the title and the artist's name in restrained modern type.
+On fine-art paper and on framed prints, the artwork is set within a wide printed border carrying the title and the artist's name in restrained modern type.
 The border works like a museum mat: it gives the image room to breathe and makes the piece look composed even in a simple frame.
+The canvas edition is stretched over a wooden frame instead and hangs without a border.

 Which rooms suit this print?